tuesy/altspacevr-project-hmdtracker-rails/README.md

 end
 ```

 This shows how you should be able to wire these two classes together.
 The `Hmd` class specifies which model to track the `state` attribute through via `has_audited_state_through`, and also specifies what are valid values for the state.
+Additionally, `HmdState` wires itself in the other direction via `is_audited_state_for`.

 You can implement `AuditedState` as a Rails [Concern](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) and should use Ruby metaprogramming to extend the class's functionality.
 Here are the requirements for this concern: